HMS Colossus (1882): Service history

 Captain Samuel Arthur Johnson was in command from March 1897 to March 1900, and at that point, she was still serving as a coastguard ship at Holyhead.
 During this period, on 26 June 1897, Colossus was present for the fleet review held for Queen Victoria's Diamond Jubilee.
 The ship once again participated in the fleet manoeuvres in 1897; that year, the Reserve Fleet was divided into two divisions for its own exercises apart from the active Channel Fleet.
 Colossus was assigned to the 1st Division, along with Alexandra, Benbow, Howe, Devastation, and Collingwood.
 The exercises lasted from 7 to 11 July.
 The Royal Navy did not hold large scale manoeuvres in 1898.
 Colossus participated in the 1899 fleet exercises, which lasted from 29 July to 5 August, and saw the ships of the Reserve Fleet attempt to protect a convoy from attacks by a faster but numerically inferior Channel Fleet.
 Neither fleet encountered each other during the exercises, as visibility was limited by heavy fog.
-She was paid off in November 1901 and placed in the reserve, her crew transferred to HMS Resolution which took over as guardship at Holyhead.
+Captain James Goodrich succeeded in command from March 1900.
+She was paid off in November 1901 and placed in the reserve, her captain and crew transferred to HMS Resolution which took over as guardship at Holyhead.
 Commander Rowland Nugent was appointed in command of the ship on 25 February 1902, and from August she had a refit at the Thames Ironworks and Shipbuilding Company.
 The ship returned to service in 1904 as a tender to the training establishment Excellent.
 She served in this capacity for only a short time, and was sold to shipbreakers in 1908.